Southend-on-Sea Lifeboat Station: History

 By the early 1970s, two inflatable inshore lifeboats were in use at Southend to provide assistance to the increasing number of pleasure craft.

 In 1974, was allocated a fast lifeboat, and two years later, the Southend All-weather Watson-class lifeboat was withdrawn and replaced by the Inshore Percy Garon (B-527).
 This was initially kept in the 1935 pier head boathouse, but in 1986 the coaster Kings Abbey sliced through the pier and lifeboat slipway, badly damaging the lifeboat house.
 A temporary station was quickly re-established at the pierhead, and officially opened by HRH Princess Anne in 1991.
 This temporary station was used until 2002, when today's modern boathouse was opened.

 A new 'Dry End' shore boathouse was completed on 16 July 2013, to accommodate the hovercraft, Vera Ravine (H-004), and second Inshore lifeboat.

+Percy Garon MC GM

-Two Southend lifeboats have been named in recognition of Percy Garon (1890-1987), who was Honorary Secretary of Southend-On-Sea Lifeboat Station from 1952-1975.
+Two Southend lifeboats have been named in recognition of Percy Garon (1890-1987).
+Garon was awarded a Military Cross for his work on the Matandu River during World War One.
+Invalided out of the military with cerebral malaria, he recovered to join Southend Fire Brigade, becoming Chief Officer in 1934.
+During World War II, he became Essex Fire Brigade Force Commander, and was awarded the George Medal for pioneering work dealing with oil fires.
+Percy Garon was Honorary Secretary of Southend-On-Sea Lifeboat Station from 1952-1975.